- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 Violence, including bombings, has in the past been used in business and personal disputes.
 Local law enforcement agencies often lack the resources and capability to effectively deal with such threats.
 Although foreign travellers are not ordinarily targeted, there is the potential for bystanders to be caught up in such incidents.

+There have been a number of recent drug-related deaths among travellers in Laos.
 Some restaurants in popular tourist locations offer drug-laced food and drink which may contain harmful and unknown substances.
-The unknown additives in these foods and drinks can be dangerous and may result in serious illness and death.
 Travellers have been assaulted after accepting 'spiked' food and drink.
 Never leave food and drink unattended.
+See our partying overseas See our Partying Overseas page for further advice.

 Petty crime, including bag snatching by thieves on motorcycles and theft from guest houses, occurs frequently.
 In the lead up to local festivals, such as Lao New Year in April, there is a significant increase in theft and violent crime.

-Travellers should be particularly vigilant when travelling on Route 7 (Phou Khoun to Phonsavanh) or Route 6 (near the town of Sam Neua, Huaphan Province).
+Travellers should always remain vigilant when travelling in rural and remote locations across the country.
+You should be particularly vigilant when travelling on Route 7 (Phou Khoun to Phonsavanh) or Route 6 (near the town of Sam Neua, Huaphan Province).

 Money and valuables